Tornado Preparedness Checklist (Before and After the Storm)

 Creating a storm shelter for your home or business is the most effective way to ensure your safety during a tornado.
 According to the Federal Emergency Management Agency, the occupants of a safe room have a very low risk of injury or death from a tornado.

 Before deciding to build a safe room, you’ll need to consider your risk, funds, and space.
 The severity and frequency of tornadoes vary across the country.
 Most tornadoes occur in the Great Plains region, but some happen in the Midwest.
 You should consider your wind zone when building a shelter.
-A safe room is the FEMA-preferred choice for protection in states with high risks of wind damage.
+A safe room is a FEMA-preferred choice for protection in states with high risks of wind damage.

 Designing a part of your home or business to resist damage can be complicated.
 You’ll need to meet FEMA’s design and construction requirements.
 You can choose to build a safe room during the initial construction of your home or business or add one afterward.
 If your neighborhood or community uses the safe room, there are additional guidelines for spaces designed to house more than 16 people.